CyberTodd/SCS-C02-AWS-Security-Specialty/AWS.md

 - AWS Config comes with managed rules likes s3-bucket-public-read-prohibited and s3-bucket-public-write-prohibited, and can trigger SNS or EventBridge notifications the moment a bucket goes public.
 - AWS Systems Manager Automation with AWS Config can be used for security governance if you want to automatically remediate noncompliant resources (auto-encrypt unencrypt EBS volumes)
 - if you want to detect if access keys haven't been used in 90 days, and take automated action like disabling them - we should use AWS Config with a custom rule
+- a financial services company wants to implement automated threat response to GuardDuty findings, Specifically, if an EC2 instance is flagged for a known threat (e.g. Bitcoin mining), it must be quarantined immediately by removing it from any Auto Scaling groups, Blocking all outbound traffic, Sending an alert to the security team - the most efficient architecture is to use GuardDuty findings as EventBridge triggers to invoke a Lambda function that modifies security groups and detaches the instance

 ### AWS Organizations